SWIMMING POOL WATER CALCULATORS

 Volume is the amount of space taken up by a three-dimensional object, like a swimming pool.
 Volume often refers to liquid volume, which is the amount of space taken up by a liquid that completely spreads to fill its container.
 This is an approximate calculation of the total amount of gallons the pool can hold, also known as pool capacity.

 You will need to know how many gallons of water your pool holds to properly administer the chemicals and / or when you need to make special adjustments to the water when you experience an adverse pool water condition.

 WHY DO I NEED TO KNOW MY POOL WATER CAPACITY?

 If the reasons are not obvious, here is why.
 You will need to know a few approximately accurate details regarding your pool specifically.
-The reasons are for pool water treatment using chemicals.
+The reasons are for pool water treatment using chemicals, such as shocking the pool water.
 Without knowing how much water your pool holds you will not know how to determine the amount of chemicals to add to the pool.

 Note: If you are the original owner of the pool you should have documents and drawings that include the pool measurements, in this case you can skip the measuring procedures, you should have what you need already.